0xanjalit/Ethernaut-solutions/README.md

      ```
      or using script file level02.s.sol
   3. submit the instance, u're done.

+## level06 - Delegation
+  1. our goal here is to claim ownership of the given instance which we can do
+     using pwn() fun.
+  2. We need to trigger the fallback function in the Delegation contract to           invoke the pwn() function via msg.data which will then make a delegate
+     call to pwn() and make msg.sender the owner.
+  3. to do this first we need to get methodId of pwn()
+     ```
+     cast calldata "pwn()"
+     ```
+     then call the fallback fun.
+     ```
+     cast send $LEVEL_ADDRESS 0xdd365b8b --gas-limit 50000 --rpc-url $RPC_URL --private-key $PKEY
+     // we need to set a custom gas limit for this transaction as the default amount insufficient
+     ```
+  4. send the transaction, submit instance, u're done

 ## level07 - Force
   1. here we need to increase the balance of our contract, but neither it has         any recieve() or fallback() fun. , so what we gonna use is selfdestruct()
   2. preferably, we'll use remix as new versions of solidity doesn't support